 Ultimately the best heater supply is to simply wind on a 6.3V winding on the existing transformer.
-It is probably not more than a few turns per volt so is a practical thing to do.
-Wind on 10 turns and measure the voltage; from this you can calculate how many you need for 6.3V.
+Turns per volt is about 4.5, so for 6.3V try 29 turns to start with.
 It may be necessary to include an extra turn or so to compensate for losses under load.
 At least you can use a normal meter to check the voltage!
 Wire could be something around 18-20 gauge enamelled copper wire.

 I have had a few emails asking how to connect

 the resistors from non technical readers.
 Unfortunately, as I no longer